We build the Copilot for your Customers, Finetuning GPT with our Hybrid Data

 The corpus contains more than 12 different tag types (a detailed description of the tagging is provided below).
 Here are some examples:

-- Handling LLMs with Multiple Registers:
+• Handling LLMs with Multiple Registers:

 In natural language, the same content can be expressed in different language registers, typically formal and colloquial.
-For example:- Tag “COLLOQUIAL”: Indicates the utterance contains informal expressions.
+For example:

-Ex: “can u close my account” - Tag “FORMAL”: Indicates the utterance contains formal language.
+• Tag “FORMAL”: Indicates the utterance contains formal language.

-Ex: “could you please help me close my account”
+Ex: “Could you please help me close my account?”

 With the information about variants captured in tagging, it’s possible to fine-tune the model for different types of speakers and their language preferences: informal for younger audiences and more formal for senior audiences.